 I’m not gonna lie – I decided to go to Panama somewhat on a whim.

 I had felt a slow curiosity building about Panama.
 With interesting historical sights to see in Panama City – like the famous Panama Canal – as well as pristine islands like San Blas, who could resist?
-So once I identified a block of time I could book a free ticket, I jumped on the opportunity.
+So once I identified a block of time I could book a free ticket on points, I jumped on the opportunity.

 I have to say, Panama did not disappoint.
 Though less-visited than it’s neighbor, Costa Rica, you will not regret a visit to this incredible country.

 On this trip I traveled to every climate and was on the go nonstop.
 Beginning in Panama City, I then traveled to Chiriqui, to explore waterfalls and the cloud forest.
 Then, it was island life for me.
-I experienced both the Pacific side and the Caribbean side; the city and the jungle, and everything in between.
+I experienced both the Pacific side and the Caribbean side on my itinerary; the city and the jungle, and everything in between.

 For a relatively small country, Panama has lots of different climates depending on area and elevation.
 So you need to pack wisely depending on which areas you want to visit.